Ansari-tabassum09/Library_Management_System/README.md

 BookName: A String variable representing the name or title of the book.
 Author: A String variable representing the author of the book.
 BookPrice: A double variable representing the price of the book.
+• bookName: Name of the book
+• bookPrice: Price of the book
+• authorName: Name of the author

 Methods:
 getBookName(): Returns the name of the book.